IronFox/JoyMap/readme.md

 - `(T0 && T1) || T2`: (T0 and T1) or T2
 - `!(T0 || T1)`: Neither T0 nor T1 active
 - `T0 AND NOT T1`: T0 active but not T1
+- `M0 && T0`: Only fires in mode M0 and when T0 is active
+- `G0 || T0`: Fires when global status G0 is true, or when T0 triggers

+#### Combiner Help Dialog (?
+Button)

+Every combiner field has a **?** button that opens the **Combiner Help Dialog** — an interactive reference and editor.

+**Dialog Contents:**

+1. **Local Inputs table** — The local triggers for this event/status/mode entry (T0, T1, ...) with Device, Axis/Key, and a live active indicator (●)
+2. **Global Inputs table** — All global statuses (G0, G1, ...) and mode entries (M0, M1, ...) with their names and live active indicators (●)
+3. **Expression editor** — Edit and validate the combiner expression with real-time error feedback
+4. **Syntax reference** — Full operator and shorthand reference shown in the dialog

+**Interacting with the dialog:**
+- **Double-click** any row in either table to insert that identifier at the cursor position in the expression
+- **Right-click** the local or global table for a quick-insert context menu
+- **OK** applies the validated expression back to the combiner field; the button is only enabled when the expression is valid

+The live active indicators update on a timer so you can watch inputs change while the dialog is open, making it easy to verify which identifiers to use.

 #### Trigger Dialog